[Born in Recife – PE, 1975]

 Her visual research has created a body of work that face their singularities, transiting between biography, confessionals, the cathartic and relational practices.
 With varying emphasis and modus operandi, traumas, desires, fantasies and fears are re-inserted in her artwork, instituting inter-subjective relations that, in turn, make up the central axis of the artist’s body of work.

 Notari has been part of national and international exhibitions, awarded and in artist-in-residence programs, and her artwork is in both public and private collections.
-Amongst those, a few select are: artist finalist of the 7th edition of the Prêmio Indústria Nacional Marcantonio Vilaça – 2019 (Brazil), PIPA Prize 2019 and 2018 nominee (Brazil), Prêmio do Salão Arte Pará – 2014, Prêmio Funarte – Mulheres nas Artes Visuais – 2013 and Prêmio Bolsa de pesquisa no Salão de Arte Contemporânea de Pernambuco – 2004.
+Amongst those, a few select are: artist finalist of the 7th edition of the Prêmio Indústria Nacional Marcantonio Vilaça – 2019 (Brazil), PIPA Prize 2019 and 2018 nominee (Brazil), Prêmio do Salão Arte Pará – 2014 (Brazil), Prêmio Funarte – Mulheres nas Artes Visuais – 2013 (Brazil) and Prêmio Bolsa de pesquisa no Salão de Arte Contemporânea de Pernambuco (Brazil) – 2004.

-Examples of private and institutional collections that includes Notari’s artwork are the Museu de Arte do Rio (MAR, Rio de Janeiro), Museu de Arte Moderna Aloisio Magalhães (MAMAM, Recife), Coleção do Banco do Nordeste (CCBNB, Fortaleza), Fundação Rômulo Maiorana (Belém, PA), Museu da Universidade Federal do Pará (Belém, PA), Cultural Foundation GUEES (Los Angeles, USA); Casa Niemeyer (Brasília, DF, Brazil) and Casa de Cultura da América Latina – CAL, Universidade de Brasília (Brasília, DF, Brazil).
+Examples of private and institutional collections that includes Notari’s artwork are the Museu de Arte do Rio – MAR (Rio de Janeiro, Brazil); Museu de Arte Moderna Aloisio Magalhães – MAMAM (Recife, PE, Brazil); Coleção do Banco do Nordeste – CCBNB (Fortaleza, CE, Brazil); Fundação Rômulo Maiorana (Belém, PA, Brazil); Museu da Universidade Federal do Pará (Belém, PA, Brazil); Cultural Foundation GUEES (Los Angeles, USA); Casa Niemeyer (Brasília, DF, Brazil) and Casa de Cultura da América Latina – CAL, Universidade de Brasília (Brasília, DF, Brazil).